Image by Benis Arapovic

 The study’s four recommendations:

-Further, my sense is that you’ll need a plan for a series of lateral moves so the talent gets intimately aware of all your company’s processes.
+Further, you’ll need a plan for a series of lateral moves so the talent gets intimately aware of all your company’s processes.

 The person will grow if provided development and training programs, as well as placed in various leadership roles and special projects.